espressif/esp-idf/docs/en/api-reference/system/sleep_modes.rst

     Wi-Fi/Bluetooth and Sleep Modes
     ---------------------------------

     In Deep-sleep and Light-sleep modes, the wireless peripherals are powered down.
-Before entering Deep-sleep or Light-sleep modes, the application must disable Wi-Fi and Bluetooth using the appropriate calls (i.e., :cpp:func:`esp_bluedroid_disable`, :cpp:func:`esp_bt_controller_disable`, :cpp:func:`esp_wifi_stop`).
-Wi-Fi and Bluetooth connections will not be maintained in Deep-sleep or Light-sleep mode, even if these functions are not called.
+Before entering Light-sleep modes, the application must disable Wi-Fi and Bluetooth using the appropriate calls (i.e., :cpp:func:`esp_bluedroid_disable`, :cpp:func:`esp_bt_controller_disable`, :cpp:func:`esp_wifi_stop`).
+In both Deep-sleep and Light-sleep modes, Wi-Fi and Bluetooth connection cannot be maintained.

 .. only:: not SOC_BT_SUPPORTED